 The projects included in the action programme are related to one of the strategy’s four key projects.

 The key projects include:

-- Securing the functioning of the market and fair competition by improving the scope for businesses and citizens to act appropriately, reducing the administrative burden and stepping up the fight against and preventing corruption
+- Securing the functioning of the market and healthy competition by improving the scope for businesses and citizens to act appropriately, reducing the administrative burden, and stepping up the fight against and preventing corruption

 - Proactive intervention in shadow economy activities and economic crime, and shaping attitudes

-- Further development of information exchange between public authorities
+- Further development of information exchange between authorities

 A party with main responsibility and in charge of starting up the project has been appointed for each project.
-Monitoring of the action programme is based on notifications received from these parties and the Ministry of the Interior is responsible for updating the monitoring report.
-Progress is monitored by the steering group for the prevention of economic crime, which assesses potential change needs and reports, on progress made in the project, to the Ministerial Committee on Economic Policy and the parliamentary monitoring group for the tackling of the shadow economy and economic crime.
+Monitoring of the action programme is based on notifications received from these parties, and the Ministry of the Interior is responsible for updating the monitoring report.
+Progress is also monitored by the steering group for the prevention of economic crime, which assesses potential change needs and reports on progress made in the projects to the Ministerial Committee on Economic Policy and the parliamentary monitoring group for tackling the shadow economy and economic crime.

 The measures taken and crime-prevention priorities of the supervisory authorities affect the number and nature of economic crimes reported to the police.
 Most requests for investigation received by the police are made by the Finnish Tax Administration and receivers of bankrupt estates.
 Economic trends also tend to affect police investigations of economic crime.